B-there Tool General Info

 Do I have to be a patient in a hospital to use the b-there tool?

 - No. That is the beauty of the design.
 You can use it whether you are inpatient, outpatient, homebound with a chronic illness, or isolated and need support.
 It does not connect to hospital health systems or medical info.
 We recognize there are plenty of other great tools out there that serve those functions.
 All you need is access to an internet connection with your mobile device or computer.

 What is the difference between a Patient and a Supporter?

 - Patient refers to anyone who needs support.
 This includes patient, survivor, self-quarantined, etc. Patients can have multiple Supporters in their Network

 - Supporter refers to any individual or group providing support.
 This includes a friend, family, medical professional, another patient, volunteer, church group, etc. Supporters can have just one or multiple Patients in their Network

-- b-there will work on both Windows and Apple devices
+- The b-there tool will work on both Windows and Apple devices

 - As long as you can connect to the internet, you can get access to your account on b-there

-- Desktop or laptop web browsers supported include Microsoft Edge, Google Chrome, Firefox, Safari, and Silk
+- Desktop or laptop computer with the latest web browsers supported include Microsoft Edge, Google Chrome, Firefox, Safari, and Silk

 - b-there is mobile device friendly and can be used on your mobile phone or tablet